 Computers are made up of many metals.
-This includes (but not limited to):
+This includes (but is not limited to):

-Some of these are incredibly rare resources, while others require a ton of effort to produce or extract from the ground.
+Some of these are incredibly rare resources, while others require much effort to produce or extract from the ground.
 Thankfully, all of these metals can be reused.

 It benefits the planet because they are not being placed into a landfill, but fewer resources will need to be spent extracting raw materials from the ground.
-In addition to this, computers will have a ton of plastic in them.
+In addition, computers will have a ton of plastic in them.

-Because computers are quite complicated pieces of equipment, the recyclers will need to have some special equipment at their disposal to recycle computers quickly and effectively.
+Because computers are complicated pieces of equipment, the recyclers will need to have some special equipment at their disposal to recycling computers quickly and effectively.

-No. They are not going to be spending hours and hours extracting parts from the computer.
+No. They will not be spending hours and hours extracting parts from the computer.

-Instead, they are going to be throwing the computer is a massive shredder.
+Instead, they will be throwing the computer in a massive shredder.
 Once the computer is in there, it will be broken down.

-Using a rather complicated process, as the computer is broken down, the various metals and other materials are extracted and sorted.
+Using a rather complicated process, the various metals and other materials are extracted and sorted as the computer is broken down.
 This means that the recycling company will end up with a small pile of gold, some steel, plastic, and other things.

-Anything that cannot be recycled in a computer (and there is very little that cannot be recycled!) will be removed and thrown in the trash.
+Anything that cannot be recycled in a computer (and very little that cannot be recycled!) will be removed and thrown in the trash.
 Yes.
-This part will be ending up in the landfill.
-However, we promise you that this is going to do far less damage to the environment than throwing a whole computer into the landfill.
+This part will end up in the landfill.
+However, we promise this will damage the environment less than throwing a whole computer into a landfill.

-Because there are only some recycling facilities that have the ability to recycle electronics, including computers, then you may need to do a little bit of research to ensure that wherever you are taking your computer will accept it.
-Although, to be honest with, even if they do have the equipment there, they will know exactly where it should be sent for recycling.
+Because there are only some recycling facilities that can recycle electronics, including computers, you may need to do a little research to ensure that wherever you are taking your computer will accept it.
+Although, to be honest with you, even if they have the equipment there, they will know exactly where it should be sent for recycling.
 You can leave it with them.

 Where Can You Recycle a Computer?

-If your computer is fairly modern, or you have a laptop, then you may find that many computer companies or electronic waste recycling companies may pay you a small amount of cash for your computer.
-They are really paying you for the parts so that they can be reused, or the gold removed from the circuits.
+Suppose your computer is fairly modern, or you have a laptop.
+In that case, you may find that many computer or electronic waste recycling companies may pay you a small amount of cash for your computer.
+They pay you for the reused parts or the gold removed from the circuits.

 They will likely send your computer away to have this done.
-They will get paid some money, and they will pass that cash onto you.
+They will get paid some money and pass that cash onto you.

-The only problem is that it is becoming harder and harder to find places that offer this sort of service.
-If you do, then they aren’t going to be offering anywhere near the same amount of money that they would have offered in the past.
+The only problem is that it is becoming harder and harder to find places that offer this service.
+If you do, they aren’t offering anywhere near the same amount of money they would have offered in the past.

-Finally, just because the computer is useless for you doesn’t mean that it is going to be useless for somebody else.
-If you want to make a bit of cash, then you can always sell it secondhand.
-This will prevent it from ending up in a landfill, it gets reused (which is good for the environment) and you are going to be making a bit of cash when you sell it on too.
+Finally, just because the computer is useless for you doesn’t mean it will be useless for somebody else.
+You can always sell it secondhand if you want to make a bit of cash.
+This will prevent it from ending up in a landfill, it gets reused (which is good for the environment), and you will be making a bit of cash when you sell it too.

-Of course, for older computers, going to your local recycling company or dump will be your best bet.
+Of course, going to your local recycling company or dump will be your best bet for older computers.
 Do not just leave the computer by the side of the road.
-There is no guarantee that it will be recycled unless there is a recycling truck that drives past your home.
+There is no guarantee that it will be recycled unless a recycling truck drives past your home.

 How Do You Prepare a Computer For Recycling?

-While you can just take your computer to a recycling center and be done with it, this isn’t really something that we would recommend.
+While you can take your computer to a recycling center and be done with it, this isn’t something we recommend.
 This is because your computer will have your hard drive in it.
 This means that you will have a ton of personal data.

 Now, recycling centers aren’t going to look at your hard drive.
-They are going to throw the computer into the shredding machine and be done with it.
+They will throw the computer into the shredding machine and be done with it.

-However, if you are leaving your computer by the side of the road, or you are planning to recycle by selling the computer, then you may need to do a bit of preparation.
+However, if you are leaving your computer by the side of the road or planning to recycle by selling the computer, you may need to do a bit of preparation.

 Your safest bet would be to remove the hard drive from the computer.
 Keep it.

-Don’t give it away.
+Please don’t give it away.
 This is the only way you can 100% guarantee that your data will be safe.
-Although, selling a computer without a hard drive in can be quite a tough ask.
+Although, selling a computer without a hard drive can be tough.

-Luckily, there is plenty of software out there that you can use to wipe the hard drive clean.
-You may also want to do a full reinstall of the operating system before you sell the computer.
+Luckily, plenty of software out there can be used to clean the hard drive.
+You may also want to reinstall the operating system before fully selling the computer.

-Sure, this is going to require some extra effort on your part, but trust us, this extra effort is going to be worth it when you realize that your personal data is not at the risk of being stolen.
+Sure, this will require some extra effort on your part, but trust us, this extra effort will be worth it when you realize that your data is not at risk of being stolen.

 Now, we probably are overestimating the number of people that do want to get their hands on your personal information.
 Most people don’t want it.

-Under absolutely no circumstances should you be throwing a hard drive in the trash.
-There are people out there who go through trash cans looking for this sort of thing.
+Under absolutely no circumstances should you be throwing a hard drive in the trash?
+People out there go through trash cans looking for this sort of thing.
 They will know what to do with your hard drive if they get their hands on it.

 Can You Recycle Computer Monitors?

 Yes.
 You can recycle computer monitors in the same way that you recycle your computer.
-Once again, you should not be throwing these in the trash as they will end up damaging the environment.
+Once again, it would be best not to throw these in the trash as they will damage the environment.

-To be honest with you, if the computer monitor is still in decent working condition, then it may actually be better to sell it, or take it to your local thrift store.
+If the computer monitor is still in decent working condition, selling it or taking it to your local thrift store may be better.
 This is a lot less resource-intensive than recycling the monitor.

-Of course, with a monitor, you won’t have to do much in the way of preparation.
-All you need to do is give that monitor a decent clean before you sell it on and you should be fine.
+Of course, with a monitor, you won’t have to do much in preparation.
+All you need to do is give that monitor a decent clean before you sell it, and you should be fine.

 Most computer accessories will be made mostly of plastic.
 Sure, there will be a small amount of metal in there which can be reused.
-However, the main reason why you want to be recycling computer accessories is to ensure that the plastic does not damage the environment.
+However, the main reason you want to recycle computer accessories is to ensure that the plastic does not damage the environment.

-You can take your computer accessories to the same place that you recycle your computer.
-Alternatively, you could put in the effort to take apart the accessory and put the plastic in with your normal recycling, and just take the circuit board to the local recycling facility.
+You can take your computer accessories to the same place where you recycle your computer.
+Alternatively, you could put in the effort to take apart the accessory, put the plastic in with your normal recycling, and take the circuit board to the local recycling facility.
 It is a bit of extra effort, sure.
 However, some people find that it is worth it.

 Can You Recycle Laptop Batteries?

 Yes.
-In fact, it is vital that the laptop batteries do not get anywhere near a landfill.
+Laptop batteries mustn’t get anywhere near a landfill.

 No. They will not end up anywhere near a trash can.
-There are special rules and regulations in place for the handling of batteries in many places throughout the United States.
+There are special rules and regulations in place for handling batteries in many places throughout the United States.

 While you can throw away a computer in the trash, you shouldn’t.
 It benefits nobody.
-It does nothing more than fill up space in a landfill, damaging the environment for centuries to come.
+It does nothing more than fill up space in a landfill, damaging the environment for centuries.